THE PETE & MARY HAMILTON DANCE AND PIPING SCHOLARSHIPS

-Our scholarships are offered at two schools, The School of Scottish Arts for Highland Dance and the North American Academy of Piping and Drumming.
+The Pete & Mary Hamilton Dance and Piping Scholarships are offered at two schools, The School of Scottish Arts for Highland Dance and the North American Academy of Piping and Drumming.

-The School of Scottish Arts situated at Lees-McRae College in picturesque Banner Elk, North Carolina offers one and two week courses in all aspects of Highland Dance.
+Situated at Lees-McRae College in picturesque Banner Elk, North Carolina offers one and two week courses in all aspects of Highland Dance.

 The School was founded in North Carolina in 1965 by Sally Southerland.

 The purposes of School of Scottish Arts (SSA) are: